Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 #### Manfred Max-Neef approach to economic success is based on whether human needs are met by all of the parties in the culture.

 Since his whole system of economy is based on human needs, he's gone to some trouble to research what are the basic human needs that need to be fulfilled, if we're to have a safe, healthy, peaceful world.
-He comes up with nine needs.
-And **the success of an economic system, as he would measure it, is how well these needs are met by the everyone in the population**.
+He comes up with nine needs. **the success of an economic system, as he would measure it, is how well these needs are met by the everyone in the population**.

 That really helped me because I had a list of about 50 words that I had gathered up to learn to develop my need vocabulary.
-And I realized that I had several words that were Different ways of saying basically the same need and I realized he's probably right that we probably to just have about nine needs that we need to get real good at being able to express to other people. l
+I realized that I had several words that were Different ways of saying basically the same need and I realized he's probably right that we probably to just have about nine needs that we need to get real good at being able to express to other people. l
 Let me offer you what these nine needs are Manfred Max-Neef is talking about and I'll use more of my language, than his, but here are the needs that he comes up with.